A narcissists love bombing.

 Trauma bonds are caused by the idealisation stages of the relationship with the narcissist and your empathetic loyalty to those you care about.
 The manipulation you receive from, the love bombing, then abuse.
 It keeps you off balance and hoping for that nice narcissist to come back.

-Traumatic relationships cause natural hormones to be released, like adrenaline, cortisol, in such high levels, it becomes addictive.
+Traumatic relationships cause natural hormones to be released, like adrenaline, and cortisol, to such high levels that it becomes addictive.

 In the idealisation stage and the love-bombing stages, you get the dopamine hormone that is so intense, and you simply become hooked on the dopamine release.

 With this pattern of hormonal release, it becomes extremely addictive within the body and the mind.

 After the trauma bond has been created, it’s hard to stay away from the narcissist as we lose these hormones’ intensity.
 We often mistake ourselves for being in love with the narcissist when we are not.
 It’s worse.
 It’s a chemical and emotional bonding to the narcissist.
 We become dependent on them as a direct result of the abuse and inconsistency.

 It’s the cycle of hormones our body and mind have become so addicted to, and after being programmed by the narcissist, we are left hooked.
 It’s an addiction to the cycle rather than the person.